dillonkearns/elm-ical/README.md

 - Event times:
   - all-day events
   - UTC date-time events
+  - floating local date-times (no timezone)
+- `VALARM` generation: `DISPLAY` and `AUDIO` alarms with trigger offsets relative to start or end.
+EMAIL alarms are omitted — they are rarely supported by modern calendar clients.
+- `VJOURNAL` generation: journal/note entries with optional date or datetime, status (`DRAFT`/`FINAL`/`CANCELLED`), and description
 - Recurrence rules via opaque `Rule` builder:
   - `FREQ`, `INTERVAL`, `COUNT`, `UNTIL`, `BYDAY`, `BYMONTHDAY`, `BYMONTH`, `BYSETPOS`, `WKST`
   - `Frequency` carries `every` (interval) and `weekStart` (for Weekly), so they're scoped to where they apply